WonderOS logo dots

 The entire system is composed of items, allowing it to think about well-known features in new ways.
 It can also be rearranged at will, in big ways and small.
 As a result, WonderOS has “operators” rather than “users” — in growing computer literacy, operators become able to use, modify, and evolve their systems.

+This project is explorative, not prescriptive.
 The higher aim of this project is not the creation of some body of code or the proliferation of one set of ideas.
 The higher aim is to highlight the importance of asking the kinds of questions it asks, and to demonstrate that better answers await exploration; that if even these ideas represent improvement, then ones better still may lie ahead.
 This project is meant to help spark new and renewed thinking about personal computing’s role in our lives and in society.

 As this project progresses, it will generate a handful of different outputs.
 Here are the ones that have come out of the work so far:

 These WonderOS environments also serve as itemized testbeds for more specific or more divergent experiments.
 This is something an itemized environment does quite well: it makes wide experimentation easy.
-(Besides helping me in my explorative work, this implies that it would help future operators of such systems evolve them for their own times and needs.)
+(Besides helping me in my explorative work, this suggests that it would help future operators of such systems evolve them for their own times and needs.)

 One such experiment is OLLOS, which organizes your things on the dimension of time.
 It also experiments with a “spaced review” system that uses spaced repetition with items that you may want to pick back up on in the future.
-An early demo of this experiment is currently available in a member update.

 Handbook